 OBR-29 is populated in the Child observations, and this provides a link between the Child OBR, and the Parent OBR- The Child’s OBR-29 shall contain two fields the first (OBR-29.1) will be populated with the Parent’s OBR-2 value, and the second field (OBR-29.2) will be populated with the Parent’s OBR-3 value.
 (Please Note: The Parent’s OBR-2, and OBR-3, component separators will need to be converted to sub-component separators when placed into the Child’s OBR-)

+OBR-11 -Specimen Action Code

-egardless of profile component, OBR-29 is required if OBR-11 (Specimen Action Code) is populated with a G indicating the OBR is associated with a generated or reflex order).
+OBR-29 is required if OBR-11 (Specimen Action Code) is populated with a “G” indicating the OBR is associated with a generated or reflex order).

 Example: